Pearson Funeral Advice

 Registration

-The registration of a death needs to be completed by the legally responsible person, normally a relative or executor, someone present at the death, the occupier of the premises where the death occurred, or the person arranging the funeral.
 This person must attend the Register Office, with the Medical Certificate of Cause of Death, issued by the doctor, and the deceased person’s birth certificate and medical card, if available.
 You will need to make an appointment to register the death at your local registrars office.

-When you register the death we recommend that you take advantage of the new “Tell Us Once” scheme, where you will be able to tell the authorities just once about your change of circumstances and they will notify local and government agencies on your behalf, saving you precious time and effort.
+When you register the death we recommend that you take advantage of the new “Tell Us Once” scheme, where you will be able to tell the authorities just once about the change of circumstances and they will notify local and government agencies on your behalf, saving you precious time and effort.

 A death normally needs to be registered within five days, unless the Coroner is investigating the circumstances relating to the death.
 The five day period may be extended in certain circumstances.